Menu

 At-Home

 You can buy an STD Home Test Kit and have it sent to your residence.
 You will then provide a urine, saliva, or a blood sample by pricking your finger.
 Then you send it back to them and wait so many days.
-They also provide access to a doctor if tested positive and the ability to write prescriptions (own discretion) and have them sent to your local Pharmacy.

 PROS and CONS of using Private Testing